dunxd/HomeAssistantAddons/COPS/README.md

 # Acknowledgements

 This is based on [COPS](https://github.com/seblucas/cops) written by Sebastian Lucas, but [updated to use PHP8 by mikespub-org](https://github.com/mikespub-org/seblucas-cops).
+Thanks [horus68](https://github.com/horus68) for the Portuguese translation for the add-on configuration options!